-- 3.4 An overspend of £2.184m is currently forecast.
-As mentioned above, there is further potential pressure of £2.3m on Adult and Children's Social Care.
-The Council is reviewing a number of areas that would generate one-off mitigating measures of £2.6m if the social care pressures materialise then a balance estimated at up to £2.0m will remain to be funded.
+- 3.9 An overspend of £0.973m is currently forecast.
 However, this represents the current position that has been forecast to the year end- in the event that further pressure is experienced, further remedial action will be required.
-As a result of using the options above, there is no flexibility left for the use of existing reserves or general balances- as a result this pressure, and any further pressure, will need to be met from within the existing Council budget and delivery monitored carefully and reported to Cabinet. - 3.5 Should there still be a residual overspend at year end, this will need to be funded by general balances and as part of the budget process for 2024/25 the Council will need increase these back to the previous level taking into account the risks faced by the Council and the assessment of their adequacy as described in the S151 Officer's Robustness report.
+As a result of using the options above, there is no flexibility left for the use of existing reserves or general balances- as a result this pressure, and any further pressure, will need to be met from within the existing Council budget and delivery monitored carefully and reported to Cabinet. - 3.10 Should there still be a residual overspend at year end, this will need to be funded by general balances and as part of the budget process for 2024/25 the Council will need increase these back to the previous level taking into account the risks faced by the Council and the assessment of their adequacy as described in the S151 Officer's Robustness report.
 As stated, further work will be carried out on the remedial plan and a detailed position will be reported in the next cycle.